hpesoj/gsl-pointers/GSL-PROPOSAL.md

 `observer<T>` and `observer_ptr<T>` are more than just non-owning references to objects of type `T`: they convey the intent to store the reference to be "observed" later on.
 That is, in contrast to `unique_ptr<T>` and `shared_ptr<T>`, which convey _ownership_, `observer<T>` and `observer_ptr<T>` convey _observership_.

-Of course, `observer<T>` and `observer_ptr<T>` do not manage or track the lifetime of what they observer.
-They are designed to have no more overhead than a simple pointer, and require that the lifetimes of observers and observees are tracked further up the call stack.
-If lifetime tracking is required, a signals and slots implementation (e.g. [Boost.Signals2](www.boost.org/doc/libs/release/doc/html/signals2.html)) or `weak_ptr` may be used.
+Of course, `observer<T>` and `observer_ptr<T>` do not manage or track the lifetime of what they observe.
+They are designed to have no more overhead than a simple pointer, and require that the lifetimes of observers and observees are managed further up the call stack.
+If automatic lifetime tracking is required, a signals and slots implementation (e.g. [Boost.Signals2](www.boost.org/doc/libs/release/doc/html/signals2.html)) or `weak_ptr` may be used.

 ## Examples